BEFORE THE STORM

 - Be careful of debris, standing water, downed power lines, and other hazards.

 - If you have to drive or travel, do so carefully and cautiously.
-Do not drive through any standing water as they may deeper than they appear.
+Do not drive through any standing water as they may be deeper than they appear.

 ADDITIONAL HURRICANE PREPAREDNESS INFORMATION AND RESOURCES